 What exactly is Corporate governance?
-What are the guidelines for corporate governance at international level?
+What are the guidelines for it at the international level?
 Read further to know.

 A good company should not only make a profit for the founders or owners but should benefit all stakeholders.
-Interests of ordinary shareholders should never be compromised.
+The interests of ordinary shareholders should never be compromised.
 Shareholders are the true owners of the corporation and all governance policies of a corporation should uphold this fact.

 What is corporate governance?

-- Corporate governance is a concept which revolves around the appropriate management and control of a company.
+Corporate governance is a concept that revolves around the appropriate management and control of a company.

 - It includes the rules relating to the power relations between owners, the board of directors, management and the stakeholders such as employees, suppliers, customers as well as the public at large.